 Marriage is "the matrimonial covenant, by which a man and a woman establish between themselves a partnership of the whole of life, is by its nature ordered toward the good of the spouses and the procreation and education of offspring; this covenant between baptized persons has been raised by Christ the Lord to the dignity of a sacrament."
 (Catechism of the Catholic Church, p.
 1601)

-· Couples planning to be married at St. Paul’s must contact the priest at least one year in advance.
+· Couples planning to be married, whether at St. Paul’s or elsewhere, must contact the priest at least one year in advance.
 Please call the parish office to set up a meeting with one of the priests.
 Marriage details will only be discussed with the bride and groom.

 · At least one of the parties who wants to get married must be a Roman Catholic and a registered parishioner living within our parish boundaries.
 Catholics who attend another Catholic Parish may be married here with the permission and cooperation of their Parish Priest.